How to Stop Amazon In-App Purchases

 In March 2012, Amazon updated its in-app charge system to require a password for charges larger than $20.
 But it's remarkably easy to stop your kids from making any purchases.
 In fact, it's a simple five-step process on the Kindle Fire HDX.

-1. Slide your finger down from the top of the screen and tap Settings.
+1. Slide your finger down from the top of the screen.

 That's it; literally five steps.
 This will ensure that kids can't download new apps or make in-app purchases.
 Among other things you can restrict in the Kindle Parental Controls section is blocking games, social sharing, Web browsing and email.